calincrist/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

     confirmForgotPassword(username: username, newPassword: newPassword, confirmationCode: confirmationCode)

 Here we have 2 screens:

-1. Enter username
+1. To enter the username
     - ResetPasswordViewController
 2. Confirm the verification code and enter a new password
     - NewPasswordViewController

     import UIKit
     import AWSMobileClient
     class ResetPasswordViewController: UIViewController {

         @IBOutlet weak var usernameTextField: UITextField!